-This section requires that a notary public perform the notarial act in the state in which he or she is commissioned or in another state in which he or she is authorized to act, to the extent that a neighboring state, by other law, may authorize a notary public, usually as a matter of comity and convenience, to perform a notarial act in the state or part of the state.
+This section requires that a notary public perform the notarial act in the state in which the notary is commissioned or in another state in which the notary is authorized to act.

 Subsection (a):

 "Communication technology."
 Subsection (b) authorizes a remotely located individual to appear before a notary public by means of communication technology.
 Subsection (a)(1) defines the method of electronic communication by which the notary public and the remote individual must communicate.
 Subsection (a)(1)(A) provides that the technology must afford synchronous communication between the notary public and the remotely located individual; asynchronous communication is not permitted.